andrew-edwards/git-workshop/README.md

 Okay, figured out my problems - I was looking at the 'latest commit' (not my home git-workshop version), and so refreshing wouldn't update to the latest pushed version, it would just refresh a particular commit (which was no longer the latest, but was still a particular commit).

+If you add text, save file, then remove it again and save, git knows that nothing has changed....

 git-workshop is a repository for learning how to use git version control.
 Also included are examples for using *Latex* and the R package *knitr* to apply version control to documents which are to be edited by more than one person, working collaboratively.